 Ducks and Geese, Pacific Northwest

 Ducks and Geese are among the most diverse and fascinating creatures there is.
 They inhabit every continent except Antarctica.
 There are so many of these birds here on our coast that it is simply amazing.
 They have such a variety in shape, color and size.
-BC has many types of ducks and geese that never leave our shores, they stay year round.
+The pacific northwest has many types of ducks and geese that never leave our shores, they stay year round and many others are here for part of the year.

 Ducks, geese, and swans can be found wherever there’s water, from the tropics right up to the arctic north, when I worked in the arctic, I was always fascinated by how many types of waterfowl nest there.